 CCENA supported the Hamilton Tenant Solidarity Network’s (HTSN) first newsletter.
 The goal of this newsletter is to share the stories of working-class tenants in Hamilton and offer inspiration for the collective struggle for better conditions in their homes and lives.
 Click the above links to visit the HTSN website and read the newsletter.

-In celebration of the Hamilton Arts & Letters’ 10th year, the magazine is launching a series of special issues, primary among them featuring an exchange between disabled poets in New Brunswick and Hamilton.
+In celebration of the Hamilton Arts & Letters’ 10th year, the magazine launched a series of special issues, primary among them featuring an exchange between disabled poets in New Brunswick and Hamilton.

 Short Film for Art Not Shame